top of page

 All The Brand Assets You Need BEFORE Getting Featured

 Hi it's your co-founder Lydia Bagarozza here today to talk about all the things you need before getting featured in the media.
 It's kind of one of those chicken or the egg conversations to some people, but here at Visibility on Purpose, we are big believers in having your brand set up for success when it comes to getting media attention.
-For instance, you don't need a website, but we'd totally recommend you have one before pitching editors or journalists, because you're going to look so much more professional when you do so!

 Here's What You Need Before Getting Featured